Gain access to exceptional teaching and facilities.

 You'll gain access to our schools' and departments' shared resources and financial databases, including:

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Formal types of assessment in this course include:

 As you study modules you’ll take part in assessments that do not contribute to your final mark, instead giving useful feedback on your progress and understanding.

-Our MSc in Finance will provide you with the essential postgraduate skills you need to follow a career in applied or quantitative finance.
-It will act as a stepping stone to a financial position in, for example, financial analysis, investment management or corporate finance.
+This course will provide you with the essential postgraduate skills you need to follow a career in financial services.
+It will act as a stepping stone to a financial position or a role in the financial services industry such as financial analysis, investment management or corporate finance.
 The Masters is also an ideal basis for progression to a PhD.

 Many of our students have gone on to forge careers in academia or central banks.
 Others have followed careers as investment analysts, financial advisers, and consultants in commercial banks, stockbrokers and other financial institutions.